 Seal Gaps and Cracks

 Walk around your home's exterior and seal any cracks in the foundation, siding, or around windows and doors with weatherproof caulk.
-This simple step can significantly reduce your heating bills and prevent pests from seeking warmth inside.
+This simple step in any fall home maintenance checklist can significantly reduce your heating bills and prevent pests from seeking warmth inside.

 Check Your Chimney